 Taking advantage of the ignorance of tourists, many crooks play tricks to “extort” more money.
 Actually, this is not uncommon in Thailand.
 According to World Nomads, which specializes in providing insurance and travel stories around the world, Thai people are always welcoming to visitors.
 However, the number of scammers is still on the rise.
 In this post, The Broad Life will point out some popular tricks in the ‘Land of Smiles’.
-Read through this post and have a safe, experience trip without facing Thailand scams!
+Read through this post and have a safe, experienced trip without facing Thailand scams!

 Taxi Scams in Thailand

 Taxi is the most popular means of transport for international visitors to Thailand.
 The cost for this type of vehicle is not expensive if the driver follows the meter.
 However, not all drivers are so honest.

 Experience is that before getting into the taxi, make sure the driver agrees to follow the meter.
 Otherwise, at the end of the trip, they may ask you to pay “heavenly” rates.

 In case the driver suddenly turns off the meter midway, stay calm and take a picture of their information, and threaten to call the police.
 Most drivers will be afraid and quote a reasonable price.